-(This list includes only those members of the instructing staff who are directly engaged in giving courses regularly taken by students of Hotel Administra-
+(This list includes only those members of the instructing staff who are directly engaged in giving courses regularly taken by students of Hotel Administration.
+The complete list of the instructing staff will be found in the University Register.)

 Bristow Adams, B.A., Professor in Extension Service.

 Dane Lewis Baldwin, M.A., Instructor in English.
 Beulah Blackmore, B.S., Professor of Home Economics.

-Mrs. Jessie Austin Boys, M.S., Assistant Professor of Home Economics.
-Arthur Wesley Browne, Ph.D., Professor of Inorganic Chemistry.
+Mrs. Jessie Austin Boys, M.S., Assistant Professor of Home Economics, Arthur Wesley Browne, Ph.D., Professor of Inorganic Chemistry.
 Alice Marguerite Burgoin, M.S., Instructor in Home Economics and Assistant Manager of the Cafeteria.